PauAdell/CPDS-Parallelism-MIRI/README.md

 Feedback comments ->
 ##### OpenMP:
 Jacobi Copy of matrix not optimized.
 ##### MPI:
-        elax_gauss: Your code waits for all pieces of the upper boundary.
+relax_gauss: Your code waits for all pieces of the upper boundary.